 The Company is exposed to industry credit risks arising from its cash holdings and receivables.
 The Company manages credit risk by placing cash and cash equivalents with major Canadian financial institutions.
-The Company's receivables are primarily due from the Federal Government of Canada.
+The Company's receivables are primarily due from the Federal Government of Canada and major Canadian financial institutions.
 Management believes that credit risk related to these amounts is nominal.